enrique7mc/vidflix/README.md

 # Vidflix

-Small Netflix clone built with React/Redux during Brian Holt's workshop.
+Small Netflix clone built with React/Redux during Brian Holt's workshop *A Complete Intro to React*, the site actual workshop material can be found [here][gh-page].

 ## Features